btcguide/btcguide.github.io/_pages/setup-wallets/advanced.md

 ---
-title: Setup Your Hardware Wallets - Advanced
+title: Setup Hardware Wallet Overview
 ---

 #### Use a Passphrase for Each Wallet